 Exposure of this type of information may enable identity theft to be used in obtaining new credit cards and other financial accounts.

-A forum post has been identified that claims a seller may have information related to millions of people.
-Tech magazine, Motherboard, claims to have seen the data and that it appears to have come from T-Mobile full customer information.
+A forum post was identified that claimed a seller may have had information related to millions of people.
+Tech magazine, Motherboard, claimed to have seen the data and that it appeared to have come from T-Mobile full customer information.
 The seller was reportedly asking for 6 bitcoin or approximately $270,000 in exchange for a portion of the data.

-The company has reportedly closed the backdoor to the server which may have been compromised, leading to the hack.
-T-Mobile appears to have confirmed this by stating:
+T-Mobile reported that they closed the backdoor to the server which may have been compromised, leading to the hack, stating:

 “We are confident that the entry point used to gain access has been closed, and we are continuing our deep technical review of the situation across our systems to identify the nature of any data that was illegally accessed.”

-T-Mobile appears to have offered ID Theft service and other online identity and scam blocking tools and has suggested that passwords be changed, however class action lawsuits are also under consideration.
+T-Mobile has offered ID Theft service and other online identity and scam blocking tools and suggested that passwords be changed but a class action lawsuit was filed seeking additional compensation in August 2021.

-If you have been a victim of the T-Mobile Data Breach, you may be eligible for compensation.
+If you have been a victim of a T-Mobile Data Breach, you may be eligible for compensation.